DTStack/chunjun/README.md

 ## Introduce

-ChunJun(formerly known as FlinkX), is a data integration tool based on Flink, which is **stable**, **easy to use**, **efficient**, and **integrated with DataStream/DataSet API**.
+ChunJun is a distributed integration framework, and currently is based on Apache Flink.
+It was initially known as FlinkX and renamed ChunJun on February 22, 2022.
 It can realize data synchronization and calculation between various heterogeneous data sources.
 ChunJun has been deployed and running stably in thousands of companies so far.

 Official website of ChunJun: https://dtstack.github.io/chunjun/